alienflip/degenDeploy/README.md

 ## Fund burner account

-> `withdrawNativeAnchor.js`: This script will withdraw from the mixer, and deposit to `.burnerAddress`.
+> `withdrawNativeAnchor.js`: This script will withdraw from the mixer, and deposit to `.burnerAddress`

 ```
 node withdrawNativeAnchor.js